kendricng/kendric-blog/README.md

 ### Answer questions

-1. *For the landing page, do you know how you're able to link the button with, say, a third-party service provider?
-If you don't know the answer to this one that's fine.*

- Yes, it is possible to add a button.
-The look and feel of that button can further be customised using **css** depending on your preferences.

-2. *For the 404 page, is it okay to add a button below the text which redirects to a page I assign it to?*
+1. *For the 404 page, is it okay to add a button below the text which redirects to a page I assign it to?*

 Yes.
-Same as in case (1)

 ### Notes
 The landing page has a special variable